 I know from a lot of testing that it is sometimes wise to use other ad placements for mobile devices than for desktop devices.
-This tutorial will show you how I set this up for AdSense and different ad types.
+This tutorial will show you how I set this up for Google AdSense and different ad types.

 Table of Contents